unbekanntes-pferd/dccmd-rs/README.md

 Currently, the following commands are working:

-- `download` - downloads a file to a desired file on disk (encrypted, unencrypted)
+- `download` - downloads a file from DRACOON to a desired file on disk (encrypted, unencrypted)
+- `upload` - uploads a file to a parent in DRACOON (encrypted, unencrypted)
-- `ls` - lists all nodes for a given path
+- `ls` - lists all nodes for a given path in DRACOON
-- `mkdir` - creates a folder in given path
+- `mkdir` - creates a folder in given path in DRACOON
-- `rm` - removes a node by given path
+- `rm` - removes a node by given path in DRACOON

 ## What is not working?

-- Upload is **not** implemented (APIs not ready)
-- Recursive download is not implemented
+- Recursive download / upload is not implemented

 ## Example usage